 This does not change your eligibility period for the program.
 You still have to go through your redetermination process each 12 months.
 This will occur based on what month you entered the program.
 You will get a reminder that it is time for your eligibility redetermination.
 If you do not respond as directed, you could lose coverage.

-You can find all of your covered services in your MHS Member Handbook (PDF).
+You can find all of your covered services in your MHS Member Handbook.
 The MHS Member Handbook is available in both English and Spanish.
 The member handbook is available in paper form at no cost to you.
 We will send it to you in 5 business days after we receive your request.
-MHS also has a Quick Reference Guide (PDF) to help you find your covered services quickly.

 Emergency Room: Know When to Go